2023 Alberta Income Tax Calculator

 iii.
 CPP and EI Contributions

-There’s more to your paycheque than just provincial and federal taxes.
-Contributions to the Canada Pension Plan (CPP) and Employment Insurance (EI) also hold key positions.
-While the CPP is a mandatory contribution for all employed Canadians between 18 to 70 years old, the EI provides temporary income support to unemployed workers.
-For 2022, the CPP rate is set at 5.45% of your salary, while the EI rate is fixed at 1.58%.
+There’s more to your paycheck than just provincial and federal taxes.
+Payments to the Canada Pension Plan (CPP) and Employment Insurance (EI) are also important.
+Everyone who works in Canada aged 18 to 70 must pay into the CPP.
+The EI gives short-term income support to people without jobs.
+For 2022, the CPP rate is 5.45% of your salary, while the EI rate is 1.58%.

 What Carbon Tax?

-A carbon tax is a fee imposed on the burning of carbon-based fuels.
-These fuels, including coal, oil, and gas, emit large volumes of carbon dioxide (CO2) when burned, contributing to global warming.
-Carbon taxes aim to reduce these emissions, instilling environmental responsibility.
+A carbon tax is a fee charged for burning fuels that come from carbon.
+These fuels, like coal, oil, and gas, give off a lot of carbon dioxide (CO2) when they are burned.
+This adds to global warming.
+Carbon taxes want to lower these harmful gases and encourage people to care for the environment.

 Emphasis on Greenhouse Gases, Particularly CO2